-- C. The parties shall notify the Commission of whether the fact-finding conference resulted in a resolution of the complaint.
-In the event the complaint is resolved, the Commission shall notify the parties that the complaint has been dismissed.
-In the event the complaint is not resolved through the fact-finding conference, then the Commissioner, within 30 days, shall prepare findings of fact and a conclusion as to whether the Commissioner finds probable cause that an unlawful practice has occurred. - 4.
-Disposition of the Complaint.
-Provided that the Commission has not elected under Subsection 5 of this section to use expanded procedures, and if the complaint is not resolved through the fact-finding conference, the Commission shall, at the second Commission meeting following the fact-finding conference, consider the findings prepared by the Commissioner who conducted the fact-finding conference.
+4. Disposition of the Complaint.

+Provided that the Commission has not elected under Subsection 5 of this Section to use expanded procedures, and if the complaint is not resolved through the fact-finding conference, the Commission shall, at the next Commission meeting following the fact-finding conference, consider the findings prepared by the Commission member who conducted the fact-finding conference.
 The Commission shall accept or reject the findings by public vote.
-The Commission shall provide the parties with the findings of fact and conclusions, shall notify the parties of the outcome of the vote, and this notice shall also indicate that the person aggrieved has a right to pursue the matter in court by filing a lawsuit. - 5.
-Option of the Commission to Elect for Expanded Procedures.
-The Commission shall have the authority to elect to adopt expanded procedures as set forth in Subsections 6 through 12 of this section subject to approval by the Borough Council and appropriation of funding for such procedures.
+The Commission shall provide the parties with the findings of fact and conclusions, shall notify the parties of the outcome of the vote, and the notice shall also indicate that the person aggrieved has a right to pursue the matter in court by filing a lawsuit.

+5. Option of the Commission to Elect for Expanded Procedures.

+The Commission shall have the authority to adopt expanded procedures as set forth in Subsections 6 through 12 of this Section subject to approval by the Board of Supervisors and appropriation of funding for such procedures.
 A majority of Commission members must vote in favor of adopting expanded procedures in order for such procedures to be adopted.
 In the event that such procedures are adopted, they must, while in effect, be applied to all complaints that are not resolved through a fact-finding conference.
-If the Commission has adopted expanded procedures, it may also, by majority vote and in its sole discretion, eliminate such procedures. - 6.
-Expanded Procedures: Dismissal or Non-dismissal of the Complaint.
-If the fact-finding conference was successful in resolving the complaint, the Commission shall follow the procedures set forth in Subsection 3C of this section for dismissing the complaint.
-If the fact-finding conference was not successful in resolving the complaint, the Commission shall not dismiss the complaint but shall instead undertake the procedures set out in Subsections 7 through 12 of this section. - 7.
-Expanded Procedures: Investigation.
+If the Commission has adopted expanded procedures, it may also, by majority vote and in its sole discretion, eliminate such procedures.

+6. Expanded Procedures: Dismissal or Non-dismissal of the Complaint.

+If the fact-finding conference was successful in resolving the complaint, the Commission shall follow the procedures set forth in Subsection 3.C of this Section for dismissing the complaint.
+If the fact-finding conference was not successful in resolving the complaint, the Commission shall not dismiss the complaint but shall instead undertake the procedures set out in Subsections 7 through 12 of this Section.

+7. Expanded Procedures: Investigation.

 The Commission shall, in a timely fashion, investigate the allegations of discrimination set forth in the complaint.
-The Commission may, in the conduct of such investigation, issue subpoenas to any person charged with an unlawful practice to furnish information, records or other documents, or to give sworn testimony, as necessary to assist in its investigation. - 8.
-Expanded Procedures: Finding of No Cause.
+The Commission may, in the conduct of such investigation, issue subpoenas to any person charged with an unlawful practice to furnish information, records, or other documents, or to give sworn testimony, as necessary, to assist in its investigation.

+8. Expanded Procedures: Finding of No Cause.

 If it shall be determined after the Commission's investigation that there is no basis for the allegations of the complaint, the Commission shall cause to be issued and served upon the parties written notice of such determination.
-This notice shall inform the person aggrieved that he/she has the right to pursue the matter in court by filing a lawsuit.
+This notice shall inform the person aggrieved that he/she/they has the right to pursue the matter in court by filing a lawsuit.

 9. Expanded Procedures: Conciliation.

-If the Commission, after investigation, determines that probable cause exists for the allegations of the complaint, the Commission shall immediately endeavor to eliminate the unlawful practice complained of by persuasion, conference and conciliation.
+If the Commission, after investigation, determines that the allegations of the complaint are supported by a preponderance of the evidence, the Commission shall immediately endeavor to eliminate the unlawful practice complained of by persuasion, conference, and conciliation.